 Perdoo claims to be the first platform to radically simplify strategy delivery.
 The company’s Roadmap tool helps to get everyone on the same page by creating clarity and transparency around business strategies.
 90% of frontline employees have no link to the success or failure of strategy delivery.
 Perdoo enables everyone to visualize how everything is progressing.

 Similarly, Weekdone helps businesses to set structured goals and align activities throughout their organizations.
 Users can track weekly progress, offer feedback, and ensure everyone is moving in the same direction.
 Other standout features include 1:1, which helps managers support and guide their teams with personalized discussions, and Feedback & Recognition, which allows managers to praise progress and boost morale with peer recognition.

 In terms of pricing, Perdoo offers a free option for up to 10 people.
 However, if you require more licenses and wish to access more features, you’re looking at a monthly fee of $9 per user until you hit 100 users, then the price drops.
 Weekdone, on the other hand, is free for 1-3 people and offers tiered pricing packages for 4 users or above.
 For example, 91-100 users will set you back $6 per month per user ($7,200 annually for 100 users).

-To find out more about how we can help you, schedule a Complimentary Strategy Call today:
+To find out more about how we can help you achieve Attention Arbitrage with your target audience, schedule a quick chat today: